-Here are ten places which have witnessed moments of self-isolation through history.
+Here are ten places that have witnessed moments of self-isolation throughout history.

 1. Woolsthorpe Manor House

 The scientist Isaac Newton was born at Woolsthorpe Manor.
 It was also here that he took an 18 month break from Cambridge University in 1665 to escape the plague.

 During this time of solitude, he formulated his theory on gravity, aided by the apple tree which still stands in the garden.

 He also developed his understanding of refraction when experimenting with a prism.
 He split light streaming through his window into the colours of the rainbow.